BelugaHaechi/US-International-Scientific-Keyboard/README.md

    - Common characters should be easy to access, while uncommon characters should be set further out of reach, and rare and awkward characters should be avoided.
    - Characters of the same type should have similar shift states, when possible.

 2. __Compact organization by using dead keys.__ Multiple characters that share an obvious characteristic (best shown in its Unicode naming or block) should be considered to be included in a [dead key](https://en.wikipedia.org/wiki/Dead_key).
-Dead keys will be highlighted with a bold notice "__Dead key.__", and the mappings should be fully provided for reference.
+Dead keys will be highlighted with a bold notice, and the mappings should be fully provided for reference.
    - Dead key root characters should be chosen with the same criteria as normal characters.
    - If the common characteristic is a diacritic, the root character should be the combining diacritic for versatility.
 If it is not, it should be meaningful as a fallback, or another related character (this is the hard part!).
    - In dead key mappings, the final base character should be a space (U+0020) that maps to: 1) if diacritic, the diacritic itself alone (modifier letter); 2) if else, the most common character among all options.
 This is the default character.